 “These trends have contributed significantly to the affordability crisis many families face, persistent inequality between districts, and expanding inefficiencies that divert millions of dollars away from our kids.

-“Think of it this way: We are now spending about $1.7 billion to educate fewer than 80,000 students., we have the largest per-student investment in the country, spending twice the national average.
-We have a good graduation rate, but than the national average.
+“Think of it this way: We are now spending about $1.7 billion to educate fewer than 80,000 students.
+According to the National Education Association, we have the largest per-student investment in the country, spending twice the national average.
+We have a good graduation rate, but our student test scores are only two percentage points higher than the national average.
 We are not making substantial gains in improving outcomes for disadvantaged students.
 And only about half of our high school graduates go on to receive a technical or trade credential or earn a college degree.

 “Outcomes and funding from school to school remain unequal.
 We have some schools offering a wide range of foreign languages, environmental studies and cutting-edge science, technology and engineering programs.
 And we have other schools that can’t offer any of these opportunities.